ndrewtl/airspace-jekyll/_posts/2018-10-31-iris-python-data-vis.md

  [-925200. -916560.]]
 ```

-These numbers can be converted to datetime objects with the unit`s ``num2date`` method.
-Dates can be converted back again with the ``date2num`` method:
+These numbers can be converted to datetime objects with the unit's `num2date` method.
+Dates can be converted back again with the `date2num` method:

 ```python
 import datetime